ctkelley/SIAMFANLEquations.jl/README.md

 # SIAMFANLEquations version 0.3.0

-# Finished New Stuff
+# New Stuff since 0.2.3

 -  Elliptic PDE test problem: New PDE example for Chapter 2

     - Chapter 2: PDE example with __nsoli.jl__ is done.
 This mess is in the notebooks and in
        - src/TestProblems/Systems/EllipticPDE.jl
        - src/Examples/NsolPDE.jl
-    - Chapter 3: getting started
+    - Chapter 3:
+       -  nsoli.jl is here.
+It does Newton-GMRES without restarts for now, but it works and can duplicate the results in my older books.
+          - uses __kl_gmres.jl__
+          - H-equation examples from older books work and are heading for the notebook.
+          - PDE example coming soon
        -  Fast Poisson Solver preconditioner via FFT (__fish2d.jl__ and __Pfish2d.jl__) live in src/TestProblems/Systems/PDE_Tools.jl

  - GMRES Linear Solver